2018-present Associate Professor of Biology, Division of Science, Mathematics and Computing, Bard College,

 Hendry, A. et al. In review.
 Maladaptation reconsidered.
 American Naturalist

-Fraleigh, D and B.A.
-Robertson.
+Fraleigh, D* and Robertson BA.
 In prep.
 Ultraviolet light pollution as a cause of evolutionary traps for aquatic insects.
 For Behavioral Ecology

 2011 Robertson, B.A., Sillett, T.S., Landis, D.A., & Rice, R. 2011.
 Perennial biomass crops as a new source of en